 Note: Controlling a music app from the unit is only supported for Pandora, so for Spotify and other popular music apps you’ll have to use your phone’s interface.

-Included is a clip-on microphone which plugs into the stereo and allows for hands free calls to be made.
+Included is a clip-on microphone that plugs into the stereo and allows for hands-free calls to be made.
 It’s easy to install and works well.
-Call quality is very good and generally the other party on the line can hear you well.
+Call quality is very good and generally, the other party on the line can hear you well.

 Calls can be automatically answered if you choose and of course when dialing out you have access to the phone book contacts to select first.
 You can also take the call directly on your phone as well as change the calling person’s volume level (volume adjustment is limited to 3 levels, though).